Exotic 4-manifolds with signature zero: Exotic smooth structures on simply connected signature zero --manifolds

 \section{Exotic smooth structures on simply connected signature zero $4$--manifolds}

 We build the promised families of irreducible $4$--manifolds with signature zero in this section; first the non-spin families, and then the spin ones.

 To produce symplectic $4$--manifolds homeomorphic but not diffeomorphic to connected sums of $\CP \# \CPb$ and $S^2 \times S^2$, we will first extend the Lefschetz fibrations over the $2$--torus given in Theorems~\ref{thm:nonspinLFs} and~\ref{thm:spinLFs}, respectively, to a Lefschetz fibration over a genus--$2$ surface.
 These \emph{model} symplectic $4$--manifolds will have intersection forms that are stabilizations of the intersection forms of $\#_{2m+1} (\CP \,\#\, \CPb)$ and $\#_{2n+1} (S^2 \x S^2)$ with many copies of the hyperbolic matrix $H= $.
-They will have larger fundamental group (in regards to the minimal number of generators) than that of the subfibration we began with, but will now contain many homologically essential Lagrangian tori that we can easily identify and carry the $\pi_1$ generators.
-Performing a Luttinger surgery along this link of Lagrangian tori in this Lefschetz fibration, we will be able to get a new symplectic $4$--manifold whose $\pi_1$ is normally generated by a pair of curves on the fiber.
-Two of the vanishing cycles we arranged for the subfibration (\emph{the kernel}) from Theorems~\ref{thm:nonspinLFs} and~\ref{thm:spinLFs} will kill these two curves, allowing us to conclude that we have a simply-connected $4$--manifold.
+They will have a larger fundamental group (in regards to the minimal number of generators) than that of the subfibration we began with, but will now contain many homologically essential Lagrangian tori that carry the $\pi_1$ generators.
+Performing a Luttinger surgery along the link of Lagrangian tori in this Lefschetz fibration, we will be able to get a new symplectic $4$--manifold whose $\pi_1$ is normally generated by a pair of curves on the fiber.
+Two of the vanishing cycles we arranged for the subfibration (\emph{the kernel}) from Theorems~\ref{thm:nonspinLFs} and~\ref{thm:spinLFs} will kill these two curves, allowing us to conclude that we have a simply connected $4$--manifold.
 Then we vary this construction to produce the desired infinite families.

 Having given away the plot, let us now provide the details.